 Pinning Conversations in Messages

-For years, Apple has not allowed its users to “pin” a conversation to the top of their iMessage window.
-That changes with Big Sur.
+Apple now allows users to “pin” a conversation to the top of their iMessage window.
 This is an incredibly useful feature, so you can quickly find family members or anyone you talk with on a frequent basis.
-To pin a conversation, Control + click any conversation in the column on the left and then select “Pin.”
+To pin a conversation, press Control + click any conversation in the column on the left and select “Pin.”
 Once you click on Pin, the thread instantly becomes “pinned” to the top of your conversations list.

 Add Your Own Wallpaper